All Products

 Query strings

-When a point of presence (POP) generates a cache key for a request, the POP removes the question mark (?) and query strings that follow the question mark (?), such as user identity and access source, from the request URL.
+You can specify whether points of presence (POPs) ignore the question mark (?) and the query string that follows the question mark (?) in a request URL before cache keys are generated.
+The query string includes information such as user identity and originating IP addresses.
 This increases the cache hit ratio and accelerates page loading.

 Browser cache TTL

-The browser cache time-to-live (TTL) is the period of time during which web page resources, such as HTML, CSS, JavaScript files, and images, are stored in the cache of browsers.
-By default, the TTL follows the Cache-Control header that is configured on the origin server.
-You can configure the browser cache TTL without modifying the configuration of the origin server.
+You can configure browser cache time-to-live (TTL) without modifying the configuration of the origin server.
 During the TTL, the browser loads the files from the cache for subsequent requests.
 This speeds up page loading.

 Edge cache TTL